anasoid/iptv-organizer-proxy/.taskmaster/docs/prd.md

 - Filter assignment to clients (one filter per client)
 - Filter application logic in API responses:
   - **Stream Filtering Algorithm (for each stream):**
+    1. **Adult Content Check (First Priority):**
+       - If client has `hide_adult_content=true` AND stream has `is_adult=1`: reject stream immediately
+       - This check happens before any filter rules are evaluated
-    1. Iterate through all rules in the **rules section** (include/exclude only)
+    2. Iterate through all rules in the **rules section** (include/exclude only)
-    2. For each rule, check if stream matches (by name or labels, for categories or channels)
+    3. For each rule, check if stream matches (by name or labels, for categories or channels)
-    3. **If rule type is "include" and matches:** accept stream
+    4. **If rule type is "include" and matches:** accept stream
-    4. **If rule type is "exclude" and matches:** reject stream (skip to next stream)
+    5. **If rule type is "exclude" and matches:** reject stream (skip to next stream)
-    5. Continue checking remaining rules for the stream
+    6. Continue checking remaining rules for the stream
-    6. After processing all include/exclude rules, check **favoris section separately**
+    7. After processing all include/exclude rules, check **favoris section separately**
-    7. For each favoris, check if stream matches
+    8. For each favoris, check if stream matches
-    8. **If favoris matches:** add stream to that favoris category (with calculated ID)
+    9. **If favoris matches:** add stream to that favoris category (with calculated ID)
-    9. Note: A stream can appear in both its original category AND in multiple favoris categories
+    10. Note: A stream can appear in both its original category AND in multiple favoris categories

   - **Generate virtual categories from favoris section:**
     - Iterate through all favoris in the **favoris section** (in order)